MicrosoftDocs/win32/desktop-src/cossdk/using-com--events-with-com--queued-components.md

 ---
-Description: 'The COM+ events service is used to manage the delivery of events from publishers to subscribers.' ms.assetid: '0945163b-1276-47f6-ae7f-9d932a1b586d'
+Description: The COM+ events service is used to manage the delivery of events from publishers to subscribers. ms.assetid: 0945163b-1276-47f6-ae7f-9d932a1b586d
-title: Using COM+ Events with COM+ Queued Components
+title: Using COM+ Events with COM+ Queued Components ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Using COM+ Events with COM+ Queued Components